kumuluz/kumuluzee-samples/kumuluzee-logs-fluentd/README.md

 </label>
 ```

+The configuration exposes endpoint on the port 24224 for the purpose of collecting logs from Java application.
+Furthermore we define where logs from different classes inside our application will get routed with match directive.
+For example logs from CustomerResource class will be exposed through standard output.

 ### Run Fluentd daemon
-Confuration file is available in the project as Customers.conf we are going to copy it to `/tmp`.
+The confuration file is available in the project as Customers.conf.
+We are going to copy it to `/tmp` of our Docker
+host.

 ```bash
 cp Customers.conf /tmp
 ```
-Then we can run the Daemon inside Docker and mount the `/fluentd/log`
+Then we run the Daemon inside Docker and mount the `/fluentd/log` directory.
 ```bash
 docker run --name fluentd-daemon -d -p 24224:24224 -p 24224:24224/udp -v /tmp:/fluentd/log -v /tmp:/fluentd/etc fluent/fluentd:v1.3-debian-1 -c /fluentd/etc/Customers.conf
 ```